I Love Rock 'n' Roll: Britney Spears version

-Background, release and composition
+Background and release

 "I Love Rock 'n' Roll" is the fourth European single from American pop singer Britney Spears' third studio album, Britney (2001), released on 27 May 2002.
 The song was used in her 2002 film Crossroads, in which Spears' character Lucy performs it in a karaoke bar.
 Spears said of the song, "They asked me to sing karaoke in the movie Crossroads and I've actually sung 'I Love Rock 'n' Roll' in a lot of clubs that I've been to."
 Spears has publicly stated that the original song is one of her favorites.
 She listened to the original Arrows Mickie Most-produced version just before she recorded the song, according to Jive A&R representative Steve Lunt.
 The scratches performed on this version were performed by Corey Chase at The Hit Factory Criteria studios in Miami.
 When promoting the single's release, Spears mistakenly attributed the hit version of the song to Pat Benatar instead of Joan Jett.